-- There must be two stewards wearing high-viz and carrying a whistle at each closure point.
-One floating steward is in the middle.
-Therefore, for every PlayStreet you will have a minimum of five stewards. - The closure points at each end of the road should be set up simultaneously, to prevent cars entering and then you having to let them exit. - Barriers should be put in place at least 15 minutes before the intended start time. - Children should not play in the road until the street is closed and stewards are in position. - Remind parents that they are responsible for their children use on-street flyers and tell people. - Stewards should stay inside the barrier for their safety and so drivers can see the signage
+- There must be a minimum of two stewards, wearing high-viz and carrying a whistle, at each closure point, plus one floating steward in the middle.
+A closure with 2 barriers requires a minimum of 5 stewards, 3 barriers requires a minimum of 7 stewards. - All closure points should be set up simultaneously, to prevent cars entering and then you having to let them exit. - Barriers should be put in place at least 15 minutes before the intended start time. - Children should not play in the road until the street is closed and stewards are in position. - Remind parents that they are responsible for their children use on-street flyers and tell people. - Stewards should stay inside the barrier for their safety and so drivers can see the signage